ragulka/sails-starter-app/README.md

     npm install
     sails lift

+#### Where is the login/new account etc page???

+Oops, there aren't any.
+My ideas was to provide a "view-less" starter app that only has JSON-based API.
+You can use POSTman - or your browser's console to issue AJAX requests.

+Please note: you need to first create a user account vefore you can try logging in.
+To do that simply send a POST request to `/api/v1/users` with email, password, passwordConfirmation and the _csrf token.
+To get the csrf token, do `GET /csrfToken`.

+After you've done this, you can try logging in with your credentials by doing

+    POST /session //... add your POST data (email and password)

 ### Tests

 The User model and session controller are covered by tests.
 You can run them with: